Boston Hernia. It’s all in our name.

 While hernias share some obvious similarities, there are enough variables in patient history and status that makes every case unique.

 Over the course of 18 years and thousands of patient relationships, I’ve developed expertise in minimally invasive inguinal and umbilical hernia surgery.
-I’m also a specialist in the surgical treatment of pilonidal disease and for well over a decade, I’ve performed the “Cleft-lift” or “Bascom flap” procedure.
-I established this practice as one focused on inguinal hernia, umbilical hernia, epigastric hernia, and pilonidal disease in order to provide a sub-specialized level of care for patients suffering from these conditions.
+I established this practice as one focused on inguinal hernia, umbilical hernia, and epigastric hernia in order to provide a sub-specialized level of care for patients suffering from these conditions.
 I confidently deliver the highest quality of care by performing a very high volume of surgery in only a few procedures.

 My “Why” & the Patients We Don’t Want